Faith Ekakitie

-Faith Ekakitie (born April 25, 1993) is a professional former Canadian football defensive tackle.
-He was drafted first overall in the 2017 CFL Draft by the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+Faith Ekakitie (born April 25, 1993) is a Canadian former football defensive tackle.
+He was drafted first overall in the 2017 CFL draft by the Winnipeg Blue Bombers of the Canadian Football League (CFL).
 Ekakitie played college football for the Iowa Hawkeyes.
 He was also a member of the Montreal Alouettes.

 Professional career

 Winnipeg Blue Bombers

-Ekakitie was drafted first overall in the 2017 CFL Draft by the Blue Bombers and signed with the team on May 7, 2017 to a three-year contract.
+Ekakitie was drafted first overall in the 2017 CFL draft by the Blue Bombers and signed with the team on May 7, 2017 to a three-year contract.
 In his rookie season Ekakitie dressed for 14 regular-season games and contributed only five tackles.
 On June 10, 2018 Ekakitie was released by the Blue Bombers.

 Montreal Alouettes

 On June 14, 2018 Ekakitie signed with the Montreal Alouettes.
-Faith Ekakitie suffered a torn Achilles during practice on June 26, 2018, causing him to miss the entire 2018 season.
+Ekakitie suffered a torn Achilles during practice on June 26, 2018, causing him to miss the entire 2018 season.
 He was released by the Alouettes on January 28, 2019.

-Injury and Early Retirement

 Following over a year of rehab on his Achilles, on July 15, 2019 Ekakitie announced his retirement from professional football.
-He stated that he hoped to pursue coaching and teaching in the future.